Classic DP: Unbounded Knapsack Problem

 Prerequisite Knowledge

-Before reading this article, it is recommended that you have read the previous two articles, which cover dynamic programming and knapsack problem techniques.
-This article will continue the knapsack problem approach, presenting a variation of the knapsack problem.
+Before reading this article, it is recommended that you have read the previous two articles to understand the patterns of dynamic programming and knapsack problems.
+This article will continue to follow the knapsack problem patterns and illustrate a variation of the knapsack problem.

 You are given an integer array coins